-The former Northern School Supply building was donated to the NDSU Development Foundation by an NDSU alum in December 2001.
-During fiscal years 2003 and 2004, the NDSU Development Foundation renovated the building with the intent to leave the facility to NDSU beginning fall 2004.
-NDSU entered into an agreement with 650 NP Avenue, LLC and Kilbourne Design Group, LLC (former related parties to the Foundation) to lease the property for \$53,333 per month through August 12, 2011, with an option to renew for two five-year periods.
-During fiscal year 2005, the Foundation transferred ready the entire ownership in 650 NP Avenue, LLC and Kilbourne Design, LLC; therefore, they are no longer considered a related party to the Foundation.
+The former Northern School Supply building was donated to the NDSU Development Foundation by a NDSU alum in December 2001.
+During fiscal years 2003 and 2004, the NDSU Development Foundation renovated the building with the intent to lease the facility to NDSU beginning fall 2004.
+NDSU entered into an agreement with 650 NP Avenue, LLC and Kilbourne Design Group, LLC (formerly consolidated in the financial statements of the foundation) to lease the property for \$53,333 per month through August 12, 2011, with an option to renew for two five-year periods.
+During fiscal year 2005, the Foundation transferred nearly the entire ownership in 650 NP Avenue, LLC and Kilbourne Design, LLC; therefore, they are no longer consolidated in the financial statements of the foundation.
 When the sublease with NDSU expires, the intent is to transfer the property back to the Foundation, and a new lease between the Foundation and NDSU will be negotiated.

 In fiscal years 2003 and 2004, the facility was reported on the financial statements of the NDSU Development Foundation as construction in progress and a short-term liability (for the construction loan).
-No asset or liability is reported in fiscal year 2005 due to the transfer of ownership.
-In fiscal year 2005, the amount of state income tax credits have not been determined, and no payments have started on the lease with 650 NP Avenue, LLC and Kilbourne Design Group, LLC.
-Expectations are that these items will be finalized in fiscal year 2006, and plans are for the transaction to be recorded as a capital asset and capital lease payable by NDSU.
-The cost of the facility will be approximately \$13 million; after deduction of donations and tax credits (yet to be finalized), the net cost is expected to be \$5 to \$6 million.
+No asset or liability is reported in fiscal year 2005 or 2006 due to the transfer of ownership.
+The tax credits along with the deduction for donations bring the net cost to \$5.6 million, which is shown as a capital asset and capital lease liability on the books and financial statements of NDSU.
+The lease payments are recorded as interest only by NDSU until fiscal 2011, when the property is transferred back to the Development Foundation and lease revenue bonds will be issued to finance the acquisition.